Manual web application security testing: A complete guide for 2026

 If you want reliable, continuous, and developer-friendly security testing, Beagle Security offers:

-Beagle Security performs automated penetration tests that simulate real attacker behavior.
+Beagle Security performs agentic AI penetration tests that simulate real attacker behavior.
 It interacts with your application dynamically, testing endpoints, parameters, authentication flows, and APIs to uncover security weaknesses faster than manual assessments.

 Business logic and runtime vulnerability detection

-Beyond common technical vulnerabilities, Beagle evaluates custom workflows, state changes, and role-based permissions.
-Its adaptive testing approach uncovers logic flaws, broken access patterns, and contextual vulnerabilities often missed by traditional scanners.
+Beyond common technical vulnerabilities, Beagle evaluates custom workflows, state transitions, and role-based permissions.
+Its adaptive testing approach uncovers logic flaws and broken access patterns that traditional scanners consistently miss.

 CI/CD pipeline integration